Step-Chart Activities

 Cleaning Clay Tables

-I have a system for offering earthen clay to children that I developed because clay is one of the basic materials of young children; it has been that way from the beginning of time.
-I don’t have it illustrated for you, unfortunately, but you can make it.
+I have a system for offering earthen clay to children that I needed because (1) clay is one of the basic materials of young children from the beginning of time, and (2) it is rarely added to preschools and care centers indoors, I think because it’s hard to clean up.

-Skill practice: using a drywall knife to scrape off clay remains, wiping with wet paper towels
+Skill practiced: using a drywall knife to scrape off clay remains, wiping with wet paper towels

 Mask